DKIM Proves the Domain. Not the Agent.

 How MultiMail solves this

-MultiMail signs every outbound message with an ECDSA key tied to your API credential before handing it to the sending infrastructure.
-This signature travels as an RFC 822 header alongside standard DKIM.
-Recipients and auditors can verify it independently of the ESP.
-The signature covers the agent identifier, oversight mode, approval reference (if any), and a hash of the message body.
+MultiMail signs every outbound message with an ECDSA P-256 key before handing it to the sending infrastructure.
+This signature travels as the X-MultiMail-Identity header alongside standard DKIM.
+Recipients and auditors can verify it independently of the ESP, against the public key at /.well-known/multimail-signing-key.
+The signed claim covers the operator and mailbox identity, the oversight mode, the agent's capabilities, and the AI-generated flag.
 Standard DKIM remains in place for MTA-level authentication.
-MultiMail's identity layer answers the question DKIM was never designed to answer: which accountable software actor sent this, and under what authorization.
+MultiMail's identity layer answers the question DKIM was never designed to answer: which accountable software actor sent this, and under what oversight.

 1